 Northumberland, PA 17857-9723

-Prepared by Michael D. Orzolek, professor of horticulture; Steven M. Bogash, regional commercial horticulture educator; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Steven M. Bogash, former extension educator; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.